flanglet/kanzi-go/README.md

 State-of-the-art lossless data compression in Go.
 The goal is to provide clean APIs and really fast implementation.
-It includes compression codecs (Run Length coding, Exp Golomb coding, Huffman, Range, LZ4, Snappy, ANS, Context Mixers, PAQ derivatives), bit stream manipulation, and transforms such as Burrows-Wheeler (BWT) and Move-To-Front, etc ...
+It includes compression codecs (Run Length coding, Exp Golomb coding, Huffman, Range, LZ, ANS, Context Mixers, PAQ derivatives), bit stream manipulation, and transforms such as Burrows-Wheeler (BWT) and Move-To-Front, etc ...